๐Ÿ•ŒIslamic World

 Abu Bakr

-• First caliph and close companion of Muhammad—his selection established the principle that leadership would pass to capable companions rather than through hereditary succession
+• First caliph and close companion of Muhammad.
+His selection by a council of leading Muslims established the principle that leadership would pass to capable companions rather than automatically through hereditary succession.

-• Initiated Quran compilation—began the process of collecting revelations into a single text, preserving religious authority in written form
+• Initiated Quran compilation.
+After many Quran memorizers (huffaz) died in battle, Abu Bakr ordered the collection of revelations into a single written manuscript, preserving religious authority in a more permanent form.

 Umar ibn al-Khattab